 New and updated post-study work visa options

-We are introducing a new Short Term Graduate Work Visa and extending Post Study Work Visa eligibility to better align graduate pathways with New Zealand’s skills needs.
+We are introducing a new Short-term Graduate Work Visa and extending Post Study Work Visa eligibility to better align graduate pathways with New Zealand’s skills needs.

 We will soon be launching a new visa and making changes to the Post Study Work Visa.
 These changes will support growth in international education, while ensuring graduates are well placed to move into work that meets New Zealand’s skills needs.

-These changes aim to attract and retain international graduates with valuable skills, while maintaining education quality and protecting New Zealand’s international reputation as a great place to live and work.
+Together, these changes aim to attract and retain international graduates with valuable skills, while maintaining education quality and protecting New Zealand’s international reputation as a great place to live and work.

-New Short Term Graduate Work Visa
+New Short-term Graduate Work Visa

-Eligible international graduates who completed study in New Zealand will be able to apply for the new Short Term Graduate Work Visa from late 2026.
+Eligible international graduates who completed study in New Zealand will be able to apply for the new Short-term Graduate Work Visa from Monday 16 November 2026.

-To be eligible, applicants must have:
+To be eligible, applicants must:

 - was studied full‑time for at least 24 weeks in New Zealand